apache/arrow/docs/source/python/extending_types.rst

 -----------------------------------------------

-Arrow has the notion of extension types in the metadata specification as a possiblity to extend the built-in types.
+Arrow has the notion of extension types in the metadata specification as a possibility to extend the built-in types.
 This is done by annotating any of the built-in Arrow logical types (the "storage type") with a custom type name and optional serialized representation ("ARROW:extension:name" and "ARROW:extension:metadata" keys in the Field’s custom_metadata of an IPC